-- 3.1 Have adequate training, knowledge, and experience to operate power or non-powered equipment to perform the task at hand. - 3.2 Practice safe tool use, storage and transport. - 3.3 Inform someone where you are going and when you plan to return. - 3.4 When operating power equipment, work with a partner or in teams of three. - 3.5 Have a cell phone and first-aid kit on-site. - 3.6 Volunteers who lead on-the-ground ATCA events, including hikes and educational presentations, should prepare and have available a Project Safety Net including, at minimum, emergency medical services contact information, directions to the nearest medical facility from the event location, and known hazards that may be encountered while volunteering on that specific segment of the Anza Trail. - 3.7 All official volunteer activities that utilize power equipment must include at least one volunteer with current certification in basic first aid and CPR. - 3.8 Trail Boss, Section Chiefs, volunteers and outing leaders will be encouraged and supported financially, as able by the organization, to be certified in basic Chainsaw Safety, First Aid, and CPR trainings.
+3.1 Have adequate training, knowledge, and experience to operate power or non-powered equipment to perform the task at hand.

+3.2 Practice safe tool use, storage and transport.

+3.3 Inform someone where you are going and when you plan to return.

+3.4 When operating power equipment, work with a partner or in teams of three.

+3.5 Have a cell phone and first-aid kit on-site.

+3.6 Volunteers who lead on-the-ground ATCA events, including hikes and educational presentations, should know where (on the website) to find the emergency medical services contact information, and directions to the nearest medical facility from the event location.

+3.7 All official volunteer activities that utilize power equipment must include at least one volunteer with current certification in basic first aid and CPR.

+3.8 Trail Boss, Section Chiefs, volunteers and outing leaders will be encouraged and supported financially, as able by the organization, to be certified in basic Chainsaw Safety, First Aid, and CPR trainings.